mohammed-bakkali/react-calculator-state-management/README.md

-# React Calculator with useReducer
+# React Calculator with Redux

 ## Description

-This is a React calculator project that implements the `useReducer` hook for educational purposes.
-The project demonstrates how to manage complex state logic in a React application using `useReducer`.
+This is a React calculator project that implements Redux for state management.
+The project demonstrates how to manage complex state logic in a React application using Redux, including the use of Redux Toolkit for easier setup and state management.

 ![Calculator Screenshot](./src/assets/images/calculator.png.png)